TsiouGR/arcade-game/README.md

 ## Instructions

-In this game You have to reach top of the board (water place).
-Every move on street has You 10 points.
-Sometimes on board appears gems.
-Collect them.
-If you have collected 3 gems - speed on the street is increase.
-If you do it 3 times, you unblock move back.
+You have to reach the water on the top of the board.
+Every time you reach the water you get 1 point, you have only 3 lives to spend!

-Control Your avatar with the keyboard arrows
+Control your avatar with the keyboard arrows

-**Good Luck**
+**Good Luck & Have Fun!**

 ## Play